bugsounet/EXT-Updates/README.md

-# MMM-UpdateNotification
+# EXT-UpdateNotification

 The `updatenotification` module is one of the default modules of the MagicMirror.<br>
 This will display a message whenever a new version of the MagicMirror application is available.

 ---
-This module is a Fork of `Update Notication` default module of MagicMirror
+This module is a Fork of `updatenotification` default module of MagicMirror and recoded for better using

-All credit to `Michael Teeuw https://michaelteeuw.nl` for scanning Git modules and not to me :)
+---

+ * This module allow to send a notification if an update is available,
+ * This module will auto-update automaticaly any modules
+ * this module will restart your mirror when process done!

+New Version start with this module:
+* Added: EXT plugins support
+* Deleted: auto update of MagicMirror (can have some trouble... manually is better)
+* Added: search NPMCheck result on each @bugsounet modules
+* Added: EXT-Alert Support

+Old version from: MMM-UpdateNotification
 * Added: TelegramBot notification and functions
 * Added: NPM Check result for my @bugsounet mpn libraries
 * Added: Auto-updater any module and MagicMirror